 Computers at LTS facilities are part of a network that not only connects them to the internet, but also allows them to share software, data, and other resources such as printers.
 This guide explains how to use these computers, where to find assistance, and the policies governing their use.

-When you are finished using a computer at an LTS public site, REMEMBER TO LOG OUT.
+Once any LTS computing site computer has been started and is ready for use, you will see the instruction to press Ctrl-Alt-Del to Login.
+Pressing the Ctrl, Alt, and Del keys will invoke a login dialog box.
+To log into the computer, enter your user name and password in the appropriate fields; press the Tab key to move between fields.
+Make sure "Log on to: AD" below the password field is visible.
+If it says something like "Log on to: PS-xxxxx" then you'll need to enter your username as "ad\username" in the username field.
+If it says "Log on to: FSxxxxxx" then it's a faculty/staff machine (you may still be able to login using ad\username if you have permission).
+When you are finished using a computer at an LTS Computing Site, REMEMBER TO LOG OUT.
 If you fail to log out, someone could access your email, coursework, or academic records.
 To log out, click on Start and choose Log Off from the Start Menu.
 Make sure you are completely logged out before you leave the PC.
 Often the logout process with require user confirmation or the process could hang.
 You are not logged out until the PC returns to the main Logon screen.Back to Questions

 If another user has been logged into the workstation and left without logging out, the computer will display the message "Press ctrl + alt + delete to unlock this computer" and below that in small type it says who's logged on.
 If you are not the user who is logged in you will need to turn the PC off and then on again.
 Hold the On/Off button down for at least 10 seconds or until you see the light behind the button disappear.
 Then, turn the PC back on, and log in as usual.Back to Questions

 The Windows desktop contains several items.
 Along the right-hand side are: